Dharm3112/EduMetrics/README.md

 # 🎓 EduMetrics - Student Performance Dashboard

-**EduMetrics 2.0** is a Python-based data analysis tool designed for educational institutions.
+**EduMetrics** is a Python-based data analysis tool designed for educational institutions.
 It automates the processing of student exam scores, calculates grades using vectorization (NumPy), visualizes class performance (Matplotlib), and generates individual PDF report cards for every student.

 ## 🚀 Features